Astra-API/slate/source/includes/otc.md

 You can generate an API key at <https://terminal.astra-api.dev/settings/apikey>.
 Set the header `x-astra-api-key` to the value of your API key.

+Some endpoints may require you to provide your account ID.
+You can find this at <https://terminal.astra-api.dev/settings/profile>

 ## Stream quotes

 > Sample Request